js216/stm32mp135_test_board/README.md

 - `ddr_test2`: A simplified version of the STM32DDRFW-UTIL tool.

-- `sd_test`: Initialize SD card, fill it with pseudorandom bits, and confirm that reading from the card returns the same bit sequence.
+- `sd_test`: Initialize SD card, and read out the first few bytes.

+- `msc_boot`: Enumerate as USB MSC and present the SD card to the host computer as a flash drive; copy a disk image from USB to the SD card, then copy it from SD card to DDR, and execute it.

 ### Author